 Finding Where to Stay In Boulder

-Boulder has a few great local lodging options, including historic spots like the Hotel Boulderado or the cottages at The Colorado Chautauqua National Landmark.
+Boulder has a few great local lodging options, including historical spots like the Hotel Boulderado or the cottages at The Colorado Chautauqua National Landmark.
 We also like the centrally located Basecamp Boulder.
-There are also a few more familiar chains, from Hilton and Marriott, which are centrally located and within walking distance of many of our recommendations.
+National chains (including Hilton and Marriott) are centrally located and within walking distance of many of our recommendations.

 We often add a camping trip to our weekend getaways.
-While there are no campgrounds within the city of Boulder, there are lots of camping options close by.
-Click here for 18 campgrounds that are not too far from Boulder.
+While there are no campgrounds within the city, there are plenty of camping options near Boulder.

 Getting Around During Your 36 Hours in Boulder

 Boulder is very walkable – and bike-friendly.
-Take on Boulder by foot, or get around town with a bike share rental from B-Cycle (there are 45 stations around town) or get a rental from local bike shops like Beyond Boulder Adventures.
-Almost any Boulder itinerary will have plenty to do without needing a car, but there are some highly recommended sights that will require a car.
+Take on Boulder by foot, or get around town with a bike rental from B-Cycle or a local bike shop like Beyond Boulder Adventures.
+Some of our highly recommended sights will require a car.
+Still, almost any Boulder itinerary will have plenty to do without needing a car.

 What to Bring on Your Boulder Getaway